aprendesr/Coursera_Course_8/README.md

 # Coursera_Course_8
-This is a repository for the project of Course 8: Machine Learning with Python
+This is a repository for the 8th course of the IBM Professional Certificate: Machine Learning with Python